 Additional Guidance

-All IC renovation, repair, and alteration projects in government-owned facilities must be submitted to ORF through the established Work Request process.
-Because NIH is constrained by the $100M cap on IC work, ICs cannot undertake projects on their own without receiving prior approval from the Director, of the Office of Research Facilities.
-Work Requests for IC renovation, repair, and alteration projects, subject to the new Special Authority (as defined in this document) must cite the specific IC Common Accounting Number (CAN) established exclusively for such work.
+All IC renovation, repair, and alteration projects in government-owned facilities must be submitted to the Office of Research Facilities (ORF) through the established work request process.
+Because NIH is constrained by the $100M cap on IC work, ICs cannot undertake projects on their own without receiving prior approval from the ORF Director.
+Work requests for IC renovation, repair, and alteration projects, subject to the new Special Authority (as defined in this document) must cite the specific IC common accounting number (CAN) established exclusively for such work.
 This will provide NIH with a mechanism to track and report on compliance with the $100M cap.
 Other costs not subject to the new authority may continue to cite a CAN identified by the IC and/or an R&I CAN, if applicable.

-• Because of HHS' concern about the use of IC funds for renovations, alterations & repairs, and its inconsistency with HHS policy, such renovations, alterations & repairs projects must have an approved HHS Facility Project Approval Agreement (FPAA) if the Total Project cost exceeds a Threshold of $5M for New Construction, $10M for Alterations and Renovations, or $15M for Repairs before it can proceed to design or construction.
-ORF is responsible for preparing the FPAA, working with the customer, and securing its approval from HHS.
+Due to HHS's concern regarding the use of IC funds for renovations, alterations, and repairs and its inconsistency with HHS policy, such renovation, alteration, and repair projects must have an approved HHS Facility Project Approval Agreement (FPAA) if the total project cost exceeds a threshold of $5M for new construction, $10M for alterations and renovations, or $15M for repairs before it can proceed to design or construction.
+ORF is responsible for preparing the FPAA, working with the customer, and securing approval from HHS.

-• An approved project must be executed within its assigned budget and schedule.
-The budget cannot be exceeded by more than 10%, nor can the schedule deviate by more than a year without HHS approval of a revised FPAA.
-A project's allocated funds may not be reallocated to a different project, without prior approval/agreement between IC and ORF.
+An approved project must be executed within its assigned budget and schedule.
+The budget cannot be exceeded by more than 10%, nor can the schedule deviate by more than one year without HHS approval of a revised FPAA.
+A project's allocated funds may not be reallocated to a different project without prior approval/agreement between the IC and ORF.

-• ORF will be responsible for tracking costs and conducting a periodic review of projects on the approved list to ensure that they remain within the established ceilings.
+ORF is responsible for tracking costs and conducting a periodic review of projects on the approved list to ensure that they remain within the established ceilings.

-Questions on appropriate use of funds can be directed to the ORF Chief Engineer, Lem Canady, 240-388-0274,
+Questions on appropriate use of funds can be directed to the ORF Chief Engineer (Acting), Rick Robey 301-827-4509 .

 Not to exceed $35,000,000 of funds appropriated by this Act to the Institutes and Centers of the National Institutes of Health may be used for alterations, repair, or improvements of facilities, as necessary for the proper and efficient conduct of the activities authorized herein, at not to exceed $2,500,000 per project.